Brian Molko

-Brian Molko (born 10 December 1972) is a Belgian-born Scottish-American musician and songwriter.
-He is best known as the lead vocalist, guitarist, and lyricist of the band Placebo.
-He is known in particular for his distinctive nasal, high-pitched vocals, previously feminine/androgynous appearance, aggressive guitar style, and unique tunings.
+Brian Molko (born 10 December 1972) is a Scottish-American musician who is the lead vocalist, guitarist, and lyricist of the band Placebo.
+He is known for his nasal voice and high registered vocals, feminine/androgynous appearance and aggressive guitar style and tunings.

 Early life

-Molko was born in Brussels, Belgium, to an American Jewish father of French and Italian heritage and a Scottish mother.
-He has an older brother named Stuart.
-Molko's family moved frequently during his childhood due to his father's career as a banker; the family lived in Dundee in Scotland, Liberia, Lebanon, the village of Longeau in Belgium, before eventually settling in the town of Sandweiler, in Luxembourg.
+Molko was born in Brussels, Belgium, to an American father of French and Italian heritage and a Scottish mother.
+He had an older brother named Stuart who died in August 2022 after a short illness.
+Molko's family moved frequently during his childhood due to his father's career as a banker; the family lived in Dundee in Scotland, Liberia, Lebanon, and the village of Longeau in Belgium, before eventually settling in the town of Sandweiler, in Luxembourg.

 Although Molko was brought up in a strict household that disapproved of artistic expression (his father wanted him to become a banker), he rebelled by assuming an androgynous image, wearing nail polish, lipstick, and eyeliner, and listening to punk music.

-He initially attended the European School of Luxembourg (ESL), but left because he was bullied.
+Molko initially attended the European School of Luxembourg (ESL), but he left because he was bullied.
 He completed his secondary education at the American International School of Luxembourg (AISL), before studying drama at Goldsmiths College in London.

 Career

 Although Molko and Placebo co-founder Stefan Olsdal had both attended the American International School of Luxembourg (AISL), they had not been friends.
 When Molko was living in London, he ran into Olsdal at South Kensington tube station and invited him to one of his gigs he played with Steve Hewitt in a group called Ashtray Heart.

 Along with Hewitt and Olsdal, Molko had a role in the 1998 film Velvet Goldmine, for which Placebo performed the T. Rex song "20th Century Boy".
 He played Malcolm, a singer of the fictional glam rock band, "The Flaming Creatures", who resembled the early Alice Cooper band.

 During Placebo's live performances Molko has played a number of instruments, including guitar, bass guitar, keyboards, harmonica and saxophone.

+A selection of the lyrics Molko wrote throughout his career with Placebo was published as a book, "Selected", in 2014.
+The second edition was published in 2024.